JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 #### Complete
 /complete This endpoint is meant to help you create autocomplete functions AKA type aheads.
 The result set will return the most frequent job market terms starting with the letters you put in.
 It's most easily understood by trying it out using the free query field q.
 If input is LÄK you will get "läkarsekreterare","läkare","läkemedel" etc.
-If you put in more than one word you get the most common terms for that context for example "läkare L" and you get "linköping","lund" etc
+If you put in more than one word you get the most common terms for that context, for example "läkare L" and you get "linköping","lund" etc.

 ### Jobtech-Taxonomy